rfatolahzade/Dockerizing-a-NodeJS-web-app/README.md

 ```
 Via browser:

-After a few seconds, open your web browser to http://localhost:8080.
+Open your web browser to http://localhost:8080.
 You should see your app.
 Depends on your machine (virtualMachine) maybe you have to set PortForwarding (port:8080)
 and then visit: http://localhost:8080/